How to Learn a New Language Effectively for 9-5 Professionals

 Many times, we let so much time go by while we are ‘waiting’.
 It could be waiting for a bus, in a queue, for a hospital appointment, for a lecture, or for a meeting.

-The point is that you can use your waiting time more wisely by using it to revise your target language.
-Wait, before you smirk, it doesn’t have to be anything serious.
-Just using your new vocabulary in sentences, watching a short video in your target language, listening to a song or even a quick recap of the last grammar topic you learned will go a very long way in reaching your language learning goals.
+The point is that you can use your waiting time more wisely by learning on LingoDeer app or reviewing what you’ve already learned.
+It doesn’t even have to be that serious.
+Just using your new vocabulary in sentences, watching a short video in your target language, listening to a song, or even a quick recap of the last grammar topic you learned will go a very long way in reaching your language learning goals.

 Habit stacking